ajeetchouksey/blog/_posts/2025-08-17-future-of-customer-facing-websites.md

 ## A Day in the Life of an AI-Powered Shopper

-Meet Sarah, a busy professional who juggles work and family.
-One morning, while sipping her coffee, she opens her favorite shopping app.
-The app’s AI, named "Ava," greets her by name, showcasing a personalized homepage tailored to her preferences.
+Imagine you, a busy professional who juggles work and family.
+One morning, while sipping your coffee, you open your favorite shopping app.
+The app’s AI, named "Ava," greets you by name and showcases a personalized homepage tailored to your preferences.

 ### Personalized Experiences

-As Sarah scrolls, she notices that Ava has curated a selection of products based on her past purchases, seasonal trends, and even her social media activity.
-The AI suggests a new ergonomic chair that aligns perfectly with her recent interest in home office decor.
+As you scroll, you notice that Ava has curated a selection of products based on your past purchases, seasonal trends, and even your social media activity.
+The AI suggests a new ergonomic chair that aligns perfectly with your recent interest in home office decor.

 ### Engaging Scenarios